M-Alsuleibi/c-infix-to-postfix-converter/README.md

-Certainly!
-Here's a description you can add to your README file on GitHub:

----

 ## Infix to Postfix Converter

 This repository contains a C program that converts infix expressions to postfix expressions.
 Infix expressions are the standard mathematical expressions we're used to (e.g., `3 + 4 * 2`).
 Postfix expressions, also known as Reverse Polish Notation (RPN), place the operator after their operands (e.g., `3 4 2 * +`).